John R. Corbid

-John R. Corbid (born February 11, 1945) was an American politician and educator.
+John Richard Corbid (February 11, 1945 – March 21, 2026) was an American politician and educator.

+Life and career

-Corbid lived in Oklee, Red Lake County, Minnesota with his wife and family.
+Corbid lived in Oklee, Red Lake County, Minnesota, with his wife and family.
 He received his bachelor's degree in social science from University of North Dakota and was a teacher.
 Corbid served in the Minnesota House of Representatives from 1975 to 1980 and was a Democrat.
+He died in Park Rapids, Minnesota, on March 21, 2026, at the age of 81.